-Most indoor scoreboard displays are installed with their backs flat against a wall.
-The mounting tabs and eye bolts attached to the scoreboard cabinet are simple and generic enough to accommodate a variety of techniques for hanging the display on other structures.
+Most indoor player statistics displays are installed with their backs flat against a wall.
+The mounting tabs and eye bolts attached to the display cabinets are simple and generic enough to accommodate a variety of techniques for hanging the displays on other structures.
 However, for the sake of clarity and brevity, we will assume a wall.
-We will further assume that the wall is capable of supporting the weight of the scoreboard cabinet and any accessories to be mounted with it.
+We will further assume that the wall is capable of supporting the weight of the display cabinets and any accessories to be mounted with them.

 The wall could be made of cinder blocks, framed with wood and covered in drywall, or constructed any number of other ways.
 Because different fasteners are appropriate for different walls, we cannot specify a particular type of fastener.
-This document uses the term "lag bolt" to generically represent whatever fastener is best suited for the type of structure on which the scoreboard display will hang.
-To use the mounting tabs provided with the scoreboard, you will need two such lag bolts.
+This document uses the term "lag bolt" to generically represent whatever fastener is best suited for the type of structure on which the player statistics panels will hang.
+To use the mounting tabs provided on each display cabinet, you will need two such lag bolts (per cabinet).
 The keyhole slots stamped into the mounting tabs allow for a bolt diameter of 3/8 inches or less.

-In addition to the wall and the two lag bolts, this document also assumes the installer has access to tools and skills for...
+In addition to the wall and the lag bolts, this document also assumes the installer has access to tools and skills for...

-- Working at the height designated for positioning of the scoreboard display - Anchoring the lag bolts - Lifting the scoreboard cabinet into position
+- Working at the height designated for positioning the player statistics panels

+- Anchoring the lag bolts

+- Lifting the display cabinets into position